hartwigmedical/serve/algo/README.md

 is mapping evidence for tumor characteristics (such as MSI or High TMB) to actual characteristics since CKB FLEX models this as "genes".
 SERVE configures every trial to B-level evidence with `RESPONSIVE` direction.
 SERVE only considers trials with one or more molecular inclusion criterion.
 Furthermore, SERVE only considers Dutch, German and Belgium trials with a potentially open recruitment status ("
-Recruiting", "Active, not recruiting" or "Unknown status") and required requirement type ("partial - required" and "required").
+Recruiting", "Not yet recruiting", or "Unknown status") and required requirement type ("partial - required" and "required").

 The following filters can be configured for CKB FLEX, along with an example of how this is used by Hartwig: